Supreme Court hears same-sex marriage cake case

-The case pits the religious liberty claims of Jack Phillips, who owns Masterpiece Cakeshop, against the couple, David Mullins and Charlie Craig, who say Phillips' actions amount to discrimination.
+Kennedy later seemed to side with Phillips when he told a lawyer for the commission: "Tolerance is essential in a free society.
+And tolerance is most meaningful when it's mutual.
+It seems to me that the state in its position here has been neither tolerant nor respectful of Mr. Phillips' religious beliefs."

-Some spectators and place holders began waiting in line last Friday to secure one of the rare seats open to the public in the majestic court room.
+More than two years ago, Kennedy penned the Supreme Court's opinion clearing the way for same sex marriage.
+LGBT rights advocates often point to his soaring language about equal protection.
+But they acknowledge this case also taps into a different side of his jurisprudence: an expansive view of the free speech rights.

-LGBT rights advocates fear that if the Supreme Court ultimately sides with Phillips, it will diminish its landmark opinion from two years ago that cleared the way for same-sex marriage nationwide.
-Both sides agree that a ruling in favor of Phillips would also open the door to claims from others who engage in professional services -- florists, for example -- to claim that their religious liberty exempts them from public accommodation laws applicable to other businesses.
+They fear that if the Supreme Court ultimately sides with Phillips, it will diminish its landmark ruling in Obergefell v.
+Hodges.
+Both sides agree that a ruling in favor of Phillips would also open the door to claims from others who engage in professional services -- florists, for example -- that their religious liberty exempts them from public accommodation laws applicable to other businesses.

 It was back in 1993 that Phillips opened the bakery, knowing at the outset that there would be certain cakes he would decline to make in order to abide by his religious beliefs.
 "I didn't want to use my artistic talents to create something that went against my Christian faith," he said in an interview, noting that he has also declined to make cakes to celebrate Halloween.

-Flash forward to 2012, when same-sex marriage was not yet legal in Colorado, but two men walked into the bakery.
+Flash forward to 2012, when same sex marriage was not yet legal in Colorado, but two men walked into the bakery.

 "The conversation was fairly short," Philips remembered.
 "I went over and greeted them.
 We sat down at the desk where I had my wedding books open."